systemjs/systemjs/docs/module-formats.md

 _CommonJS is loaded via XHR making it non-[CSP](http://www.html5rocks.com/en/tutorials/security/content-security-policy/) compatible._

+Note that CommonJS modules on npm, loaded as CommonJS may well not load correctly through SystemJS.
+This is because SystemJS does not implement the NodeJS loading algorithm.

+If you want to load NodeJS modules through SystemJS you can use `import nodeModule from '@node/node-module-name'`, but this should only be used when absolutely necessary as it stops code from being universal, and makes it only compatible with NodeJS.

 ### AMD

 * AMD support includes all AMD structural variations including the [CommonJS wrapper form](http://requirejs.org/docs/api.html#cjsmodule).